Before the Bell: What every Canadian investor needs to know today

 "The FOMC’s accompanying statement will be the major focus as investors will be seeking any hints or details regarding the Fed’s interest rate policy outlook, the balance sheet shrinkage plans, and whether the portfolio normalization would interfere with the speed of the rate normalization," LCG senior market analyst Ipek Ozkardeskaya said in a morning note.
 The Fed is expected to pull the trigger on two or three more interest-rate hikes before the end of 2017.
 Ahead of the announcement, the markets will also be weighing the latest private-hiring numbers from ADP for signs of how Friday's non-farm payroll figures will hold up.
 Economists expect to see U.S. private hiring rise by 175,000 positions.
 The numbers could face some skepticism after March's ADP report showed an increase of 263,000 positions only to be followed by a far weaker increase in the broader market.

-In Canada, TSX futures pointed to a flat start to the trading day as oil bounced back from near 2017 lows after preliminary figures showed a bigger-than-expected drop in U.S. crude inventories.
+In Canada, TSX futures pointed to a lower start to the trading day even as oil bounced back from near 2017 lows after preliminary figures showed a bigger-than-expected drop in U.S. crude inventories.
+Earnings news will continue to dominate as investors digest results from Loblaw Cos Ltd. and Torstar Corp.
 The Toronto Stock Exchange’s S&P/TSX composite index closed up 44.02 points, or 0.28 percent, at 15,619.65.

 Overseas, in Europe, London’s FTSE 100, Germany’s DAX and the Paris CAC 40 were down by between 0.1 and 0.3 per cent early on.
 Markets in Japan, Hong Kong and South Korea were closed Wednesday for a public holiday.
 Japan's markets will remain closed for the rest of the week.
 The Shanghai Composite closed down 0.25 per cent.